Updated April 2026

 Does my standard home insurance cover Airbnb guests?

-In most cases, no. Standard home and contents insurance policies in New Zealand typically exclude or limit cover when your property is used for commercial purposes, including short-term rentals.
-Hosting paying guests through Airbnb, Bookabach, or similar platforms is generally considered a business activity.
-You should check your policy wording and notify your insurer, as failing to disclose short-term rental activity could void your entire policy.
+In most cases, no. Standard home and contents insurance policies in Australia typically exclude or limit cover when your property is used for commercial purposes, including short-term rentals.
+Hosting paying guests through Airbnb or similar platforms is generally considered a business activity.
+Check your policy wording and notify your insurer, as failing to disclose short-term rental activity could void your entire policy.

 What does Airbnb's AirCover for Hosts actually cover?

-AirCover for Hosts provides up to NZ$5 million in host damage protection covering guest damage to your property and belongings, plus up to NZ$1 million in host liability insurance for third-party injury or property damage claims.
-However, AirCover is not a traditional insurance policy - it is a guarantee programme with significant limitations including no cover for natural wear and tear, cash or securities, shared or common areas in apartments, and damage from pets unless pre-approved.
+AirCover for Hosts provides up to A$3 million in host damage protection covering guest damage to your property and belongings, plus host liability insurance for third-party injury or property damage claims.
+However, AirCover is not a regulated insurance product.
+It is a guarantee programme with significant limitations including no cover for normal wear and tear, cash or securities, shared or common areas, and damage from pets unless pre-approved.
 Claims must be submitted within 14 days of checkout.

 If you host paying guests through Airbnb or similar platforms, specialist short-term rental or landlord insurance is strongly worth considering.
 Standard home policies often exclude commercial use.
 AirCover has gaps and limitations.
-Specialist policies from providers like Cove, AA, Tower, and others can cover building damage, contents, loss of rental income, and public liability specifically for short-term rental scenarios.
+Specialist policies from providers like Terri Scheer, AAMI, CGU, and others can cover building damage, contents, loss of rental income and public liability specifically for short-term rental scenarios.

-What council rules apply to Airbnb hosting in NZ?
+What state rules apply to Airbnb hosting in Australia?

-Short-term rental insurance costs vary depending on property value, location, level of cover, and how frequently you host.
-As a general guide, expect to pay 10-30% more than a standard home insurance policy.
-Landlord insurance policies that cover short-term letting typically range from $1,200 to $3,500+ per year for a standard three-bedroom property.
-Premiums are higher in areas with greater natural disaster risk such as Wellington and Queenstown.
+Short-term rental insurance costs vary depending on property value, location, level of cover and hosting frequency.
+As a general guide, dedicated host cover typically ranges from $800 to $2,500 or more per year for a standard property.
+Premiums are higher for properties in bushfire-prone or flood-affected areas.

 What liability cover do I need as an Airbnb host?

 Public liability cover protects you if a guest or visitor is injured at your property, or if their property is damaged.
-Hosts commonly carry $1 million to $2 million in liability cover.
-While AirCover provides up to $1 million in liability protection, a standalone insurance policy provides more reliable and comprehensive cover.
-If your property has features like a swimming pool, spa, trampoline, or elevated decks, higher liability limits are worth considering.
+Hosts commonly carry $10 million to $20 million in liability cover.
+While AirCover provides liability protection, a standalone insurance policy provides more reliable cover with an independent claims process.
+If your property has features like a swimming pool, spa or elevated decks, higher liability limits are worth considering.

 What happens if I don't tell my insurer about Airbnb hosting?

 Failing to disclose short-term rental activity to your insurer can have serious consequences.
-Under the Insurance Contracts Act 2024, you have a duty to disclose material information.
-If your insurer discovers undisclosed Airbnb activity after a claim, they may decline the claim entirely, cancel your policy, or void it from inception - meaning you lose all cover retrospectively.
+Under the Insurance Contracts Act 1984, you have a duty of disclosure.
+If your insurer discovers undisclosed Airbnb activity after a claim, they may decline the claim entirely, cancel your policy, or avoid it from inception, meaning you lose all cover retrospectively.
 Always notify your insurer before listing your property on any short-term rental platform.

 Can I get insurance that covers both personal use and Airbnb hosting?

 Yes.
-Several NZ insurers offer policies or endorsements that cover properties used for both personal residence and short-term hosting.
-Some landlord insurance products allow mixed-use, while others offer specific short-term rental add-ons to standard home policies.
-The key is to be upfront with your insurer about how the property is used and how often it is rented out.
-Contact insurers such as Cove, AA, or Tower to discuss your specific situation.
+Several Australian insurers offer policies or endorsements that cover properties used for both personal residence and short-term hosting.
+Some landlord insurance products accommodate mixed-use, while others offer specific short-term rental add-ons to standard home policies.
+The key is to be upfront with your insurer about how the property is used and how frequently it is rented out.

 Ready to Protect Your Rental Property?